 It must be mentioned that you need to book in advance for food at La Fontelina.
 The restaurant offers either a 1pm or 3pm sitting for lunch.
 Allow yourself half an hour to walk from the Gardens to the beach club and then around 45 minutes for the return uphill trip to Capri town, which is a sweaty workout definitely not for the faint hearted (especially with a belly full of pasta)!

 On your return to the town centre, you will walk through Via Camerelle.
 This is a beautiful street lined with expensive designer shops, such as Louis Vuitton.
 There are a number of street vendors in Capri town selling locally produced lemonade and I really recommend that you try one of these – it is delicious.
 Take your scooter back to Marina Grande and aboard your hydrofoil service (we opted for the 3:50PM ferry) back to Sorrento.

-**You may note that I do not include a boat trip to the Blue Grotto in my itinerary.
-I decided not to visit the Blue Grotto as I read a number of blogs in advance of my trip advising that the Blue Grotto was not particularly worth visiting if you’re pushed for time.
+**An excursion to the Blue Grotto is not included in my itinerary for a day trip to Capri.
+I had been informed that the Blue Grotto was not particularly worth visiting if you’re pushed for time.
 Let me know if you’ve visited the Blue Grotto and your thoughts on the same in the comments below!**